 For detailed information about the different upload methods, see Uploading your files.

-Select the files you want to upload, and then select these best practice PDF Options:
+Select the files that you want to upload, and then select these best practice PDF Options:

-Select the Crop menu and choose Manual if the pages contain crop marks, registration marks, or other marks.
+Crop Options - On the Upload Job Options dialog box, select Crop Options.
+If the PDF pages contain crop marks, registration marks, or other marks, in the Crop drop-down list, choose Manual.
 Enter the number of pixels to crop from the top, right, bottom, and left sides of pages.
-Crop marks are often set to a half-inch margin.
+Crop marks are often set to a half inch margin.
 Assume that you choose 150 (recommended) as the pixel-per-inch resolution, and enter 75, 75, 75, 75 in the Top, Right, Bottom, and Left text boxes.
 In such case, it crops a half inch from the margins (at 150 ppi, half of 1 equals 75 pixels).

-Select the Processing menu and choose Rasterize.
+Processing - On the Upload Job Options dialog box, select PDF Options.
+In the Processing drop-down list, choose Rasterize.
 The PDF file must be rasterized so that all pages and images can be displayed in the eCatalog.

 For details on all PDF options, see PDF upload options.